-When applying for a credit card, you may find yourself in a conundrum – you need credit history to get a credit card, but can’t get credit history without first being given access to a line of credit.
-It may be frustrating, but there are ways to get around this, and, yes, there are lenders who will work with you.
+When applying for a credit card, you may find yourself in a conundrum – you need credit history to get a credit card but can’t get credit history without first being given access to a line of credit.
+It may be frustrating, but there are ways for people with no credit history to get around this.
+And, yes, there are banks and lenders that will work with you.

 First things first.
-If you’re applying for an unsecured credit card, you may have to look around for more flexible lenders, and you should be prepared to pay higher interest rates and fees.
-Credit card companies utilize these increased rates and fees as security against new credit users.
+If you’re applying for unsecured credit cards, you may have to look around for more flexible lenders, and you should be prepared to pay higher interest rates and fees.
+Credit card issuers utilize these increased rates and fees as security against new credit users.

 Over time, as you build credit and prove yourself reliable, you can find ways to adjust rates or find a different credit card company altogether that offers better rates, fees, and benefits.

-In the meanwhile, you have to start building credit to gain access to that credit.
-Here’s how you can get an unsecured credit card with no credit history:
+In the meanwhile, you have to start building credit history to gain access to that credit.
+Here’s how you can get an unsecured card with no credit history.

 Cut to the chase and see whether you qualify for lines of credit at major credit card companies by heading online.
 Many credit card companies will offer free checks to see whether you prequalify.

 Unlike traditional credit checks, which can affect your credit score, these “soft checks” won’t appear on any of your credit reports.
 Make sure it’s a soft check before you fill out any information online.
 You don’t want to put any extra risk to your future applications with a negative credit check tacked on to your report.

 A straightforward way to cut to the head of the line and secure a line of credit is to use a cosigner.
 Cosigners essentially take on the responsibility of paying back your debt if you fail to do so.

 Cosigners with a strong credit history can help you gain access to unsecured credit cards, but be careful and weigh your options seriously.
 You’re entering a financial agreement with a credit card company as well as with your cosigner.